Information-Theoretic Performance Limitations of Feedback Control: Underlying Entropic Laws and Generic $\mathcal{L}_{p}$ Bounds: Conclusion

 \section{Conclusion}

-In this paper, we have investigated fundamental performance limitations for generic feedback systems in which both the controller and the plant may be arbitrarily causal while the disturbance can be with any distributions.
-The analysis was carried out using an entropic analysis.
-We have also examined the implications of the fundamental bounds for machine-learning-in-the-loop control.
-For future research, it might be interesting to examine the implications of the bounds in the context of generic state estimation systems and correspondingly obtain fundamental performance limitations for machine-learning-in-the-loop estimation.
+In this paper, we have obtained fundamental performance limitations for generic feedback systems in which both the controller and the plant may be any causal functions/mappings while the disturbance can be with any distributions.
+Possible future research directions include examining the implications of the bounds in the context of generic state estimation systems, as well as investigating more restricted classes of system dynamics, whereas the current paper focuses on the formulation of the general case.